Breathing Oscillations in Bose - Fermi Mixing Gases with Yb atoms in the Largely Prolate Deformed Traps: Introduction

-We choose three combinations of the Yb isotopes, \Ybfst, \Ybsnd and \Ybthd, whose boson-fermion interactions are weakly repulsive, strongly attractive and strongly repulsive.
-In the previous paper \cite{QPBF}, we have calculated the quadrupole oscillation of these mixtures in the spherical trap using the time-dependent dynamical approach, and then compared the results with those obtained in RPA.
-The RPA predicts the same intrinsic modes as the dynamical approach, but it describes the whole oscillations of the mixture as linear combination of the intrinsic modes.
-When the BF interaction is weak, and/or the amplitude is small, the linearly-combined oscillations can be good approximation, so that the RPA gives the results consistent with those in the dynamical approach.
-However, when the BF interaction is strong, or the amplitude is large, the oscillations of the BF mixtures obtained in the dynamical approach show the very different behaviors from the RPA; in the strongly-attractive BF interaction, the fermi gas overflows from the boson occupation region and makes large expansion, which leads to a monopole oscillation mode.
-In the case of the strongly-repulsive interaction, the fermion intrinsic-mode has rapid damping, so that the fermi gas comes to co-oscillate with the bose gas.
+In this paper, we take three combinations of the Yb isotopes, \Ybfst, \Ybsnd and \Ybthd, where the boson-fermion interactions are weakly repulsive, strongly attractive and strongly repulsive.
+In the previous paper \cite{QPBF}, we have calculated the quadrupole oscillation of these mixtures in the spherical trap, and compared the results with those obtained in RPA.
+The RPA gives small-amplitude intrinsic modes of the mixtures and describes the whole oscillations as linear combinations of these intrinsic modes.
+When the boson-fermion interaction is weak and/or the amplitude is small, the linearly-combined oscillations can be good approximation, and the RPA gives the results consistent with those in the dynamical approach.
+However, when the boson-fermion interaction is strong or the amplitude is large, the oscillations of the BF mixtures obtained in the dynamical approach show very different behaviors from those obtained in the RPA.
+For example, in the strongly-attractive boson-fermion interaction, the fermi gas overflows from the boson occupation region and makes large expansion, which leads to a monopole oscillation mode, and, in the case of the strongly-repulsive interaction, the fermion intrinsic-mode shows rapid damping so that the fermi gas comes to co-oscillate with the bose gas \cite{QPBF}.

-In actual experiments, the largely-deformed trap of axial-symmetry is used, and the oscillation behaviors may be different from those in the spherical trap.
+In actual experiments, the largely-deformed trap of axial-symmetry is used, and the oscillation behaviors should be different from those in the spherical trap.
 The monopole and quadrupole oscillations, which are coupled in axial-symmetric traps, are recombined into two modes oscillating along the symmetric axial and the transverse directions.
 Such behaviors are observed in the two-component fermi-gas oscillations \cite{scalTF2}, but no studies have been done for the BF mixture.

 In this paper, we investigate the breathing oscillations of the BF mixtures in the largely deformed system of the prolate shape.
-Then we examine oscillation behaviors along the longitudinal and transverse directions separately, which are defined as the directions of the symmetry axis and perpendicular to it, respectively.
+Then we examine oscillation behaviors along the longitudinal and transverse directions separately, which are the symmetry axis and the directions perpendicular to it, respectively.